Step 1: Completing Your Initial Application Package

-Your application package cannot be evaluated until it is complete and received in the Bureau of Educator Certification.
+Your application package cannot be evaluated until it is completed, submitted and all items received in the Bureau of Educator Certification.

-The CG-10 Application Form may be completed on line via this web site or in hard copy form.
-At the end of the Steps to Certification, you will be given instructions on how to complete your application online or how to obtain a hard copy application form.
+The best way to complete and submit your application is via the Online Licensing Service site.
+At the end of the Steps to Certification, you will be given instructions on how to complete your application online or, if necessary, how to obtain a hard copy application form.
 If you completed an education program from an institution outside the United States, special information about documenting your educational training will be found under Applicants with Foreign Academic Training.

-The CG-10 Application Form includes instructions on the front page.
-Read and follow these instructions carefully!
+Read and follow the application instructions carefully!
 Applications with blank or improperly completed sections will not be evaluated.

-- If you acknowledge (bubble in "Yes" for) a criminal offense record or sanction on a certificate in questions 27-29, you must provide the details in the boxes provided.
+- If you acknowledge (select "Yes") a criminal offense record or sanction of a certificate in the Legal Disclosure section, you must provide the details of the offense record or sanction.
 If no information is listed to explain an offense or sanction, the application will be considered incomplete and will not be evaluated.

-- You must acknowledge all criminal offense records and certificate sanctions on each application you submit, even if you have acknowledged them and they have been reviewed before.
-This is required in accordance with the Educator Professional Standards of Conduct.
-Please see Professional Practices Services for more information.
+- You must acknowledge all criminal offense records and certificate sanctions on each application you submit, even if you acknowledged them and they were previously reviewed.
+Acknowledgement is required in accordance with the Principles of Professional Conduct for the Education Profession in Florida.

 - More frequently asked questions about the application